Mod-phi convergence I: Normality zones and precise deviations: Introduction

 Besides these quantitative aspects, mod-$\phi$ convergence also sheds some new light on the nature of some conjectures in analytic number theory.
 Indeed it is shown in \cite{KN10} that the structure of the limiting function appearing in the moments conjecture for the Riemann zeta function by Keating and Snaith \cite{KS1} is shared by other arithmetic functions and that the limiting function $\psi$ accounts for the fact that prime numbers do not behave independently of each other.
 More precisely, the limiting function $\psi$ can be used to measure the deviation of the true result from what the probabilistic models based on a naive independence assumption would predict.
 One should note that these naive probabilistic models are usually enough to predict central limit theorems for arithmetic functions (\emph{e.g.} the naive probabilistic model made with a sum of independent Bernoulli random variables to predict the Erd\"os-Kac central limit theorem for $\omega(n)$ or the stochastic zeta function to predict Selberg's central limit theorem for the Riemann zeta function) but fail to predict accurately mod-$\phi$ convergence by a factor which is contained in $\psi$.
-More generally, it seems that the limiting function encodes information about the dependence between the different components of a random vector: indeed it is noted in \cite{KN12} that the log of the characteristic polynomial of a random unitary matrix, as a vector in $\mathbb R^2$, converges in the mod-Gaussian sense to a limiting function which is not the product of the limiting functions of each component considered individually although when properly normalized it converges to a Gaussian vector with independent components.
+There is another example, where dependence appears in the limiting function $\psi$, while we have independence at the scale of central limit theorem: the log of the characteristic polynomial of a random unitary matrix, as a vector in $\mathbb R^2$, converges in the mod-Gaussian sense to a limiting function which is not the product of the limiting functions of each component considered individually although when properly normalized it converges to a Gaussian vector with independent components \cite{KN12}.